Sound Automation of Magic Wands (extended version): Introduction

 The complexity of SL proofs has given rise to a variety of automatic SL verifiers that reduce the required proof effort.
 Given the usefulness of magic wands, it is important that such verifiers also provide automatic support for wands.
 However, reasoning about a magic wand requires reasoning about \emph{all} states in which the left-hand side holds, which is challenging.
 It has been shown that a separation logic even without the separating conjunction (but with the magic wand) is as expressive as a variant of second-order logic and, thus, undecidable~\cite{Brochenin12}.

-Two different approaches~\cite{SchwerhoffSummers15,BlomHuisman15} that provide partially-automated support are implemented in the \asout{automatic SL }verifiers Viper~\cite{MuellerSchwerhoffSummers16} and VerCors~\cite{vercors2017}.
+Two different approaches~\cite{SchwerhoffSummers15,BlomHuisman15} that provide partially-automated support are implemented in the verifiers Viper~\cite{MuellerSchwerhoffSummers16} and VerCors~\cite{BlomDHO17}.
 However, the approach implemented in VerCors~\cite{BlomHuisman15} incurs significant annotation overhead, and the approach in Viper~\cite{SchwerhoffSummers15} suffers from a fundamental, previously undiscovered flaw that renders the approach unsound.
-Both approaches require user-provided \emph{package \asout{ghost }operations} \asout{in the program code }to direct the verifier's proof search. \emph{Packaging} a wand $A \wand B$ expresses that the verifier should prove and subsequently record $A \wand B$. \asout{The verifier must ensure that a packaged wand's validity is preserved until it is applied using SL's modus-ponens-like inference rule mentioned above (we will present this operation in~\secref{sec:problem}).
-More precisely, t}\as{T}o package $A \wand B$ the verifier \as{must split} the current state into two compatible states $\sigma'$ and $\sigma_w$ such that $A \wand B$ holds in $\sigma_w$.
+Both approaches require user-provided \emph{package operations} to direct the verifier's proof search. \emph{Packaging} a wand $A \wand B$ expresses that the verifier should prove and subsequently record $A \wand B$.
+To package $A \wand B$ the verifier must split the current state into two compatible states $\sigma'$ and $\sigma_w$ such that $A \wand B$ holds in $\sigma_w$.
 We call $\sigma_w$ a \emph{footprint} of the wand.
-After successfully packaging a wand, the verifier \as{must disallow} changes \asout{by the program }to $\sigma_w$ \asout{in order }to preserve the wand's validity: the verifier \emph{packages the footprint into the wand}.
+After successfully packaging a wand, the verifier must disallow changes to $\sigma_w$ \tout{in order }to preserve the wand's validity: the verifier \emph{packages the footprint into the wand}.

 The key challenge for supporting magic wands in automatic verifiers is to define a \emph{package algorithm} that packages a wand.
-In VerCors's package algorithm, a user must manually specify a footprint for the wand and the algorithm checks whether the wand holds in the specified footprint.
+In VerCors's package algorithm\peter{~\cite{BlomHuisman15}}, a user must manually specify a footprint for the wand and the algorithm checks whether the wand holds in the specified footprint.
 This leads to a lot of annotation overhead.
-Viper's current package algorithm reduces this overhead significantly by defining an algorithm to automatically infer a suitable footprint.
-Unfortunately, as we show in this paper, Viper's current algorithm has a fundamental flaw that causes the algorithm to infer an \emph{incorrect} footprint in certain cases, i.e.\ a state in which the wand does \emph{not} hold.
-As a result, one can prove results that do not hold, which leads to unsound reasoning.
+Viper's current package algorithm\peter{~\cite{SchwerhoffSummers15}} reduces this overhead significantly by \pout{defining an algorithm to} automatically infer\peter{ring} a suitable footprint.
+Unfortunately, as we show in this paper, Viper's current algorithm has a fundamental flaw that causes the algorithm to infer an \emph{incorrect} footprint in certain cases\pout{, \ie{} a state in which the wand does \emph{not} hold.
+As a result, one can prove results that do not hold}, which \peter{may lead} to unsound reasoning.
 We will explain the fundamental flaw in~\secref{sec:problem}; it illustrates the subtlety of supporting this important connective.